 - 1. Purpose and Need Statement - 2.
 Discussion of Alternatives - 3.
-Indirect and cumulative effects analysis - 4.
-Scope of review of environmental resources and any significant impact to, and mitigation for, those resources (e.g., air, water, vegetation, Section 7, cultural resources, environmental justice etc.) - 5.
-Coordination with local, tribal, and resources agencies, and documented responses to concerns raised - 6.
-Availability for public review and comment, and adequacy of responses to those comments; and - 7.
+Scope of review of environmental resources and any significant impact to, and mitigation for, those resources (e.g., air, water, vegetation, Section 7, cultural resources, etc.) - 4.
+Coordination with local, tribal, and resources agencies, and documented responses to concerns raised - 5.
+Availability for public review and comment, and adequacy of responses to those comments; and - 6.
 Whether all applicable requirements have been satisfied (including laws, regulations, executive orders, FHWA policies, and ADOT guidance.)